HACC-Camino/hacc-camino.github.io/index.md

 <img class="ui medium floated rounded image" src="/images/daily-check-in.png" length="800" width="1000">

 ## Add Vaccination Data
+If the user has taken both of their vaccine shots, they can add their vaccination card to Lumi-Camino.
+The add vaccination form will ask for the vaccine name, manufacturer lot number, date, and site of the first and second dose.

 <img class="ui medium floated rounded image" src="/images/vaccination-data.png" length="800" width="1000">

 ## Sign Out
+The sign-out button is located via the navbar and will ask the user for confirmation.
 <img class="ui medium floated rounded image" src="/images/sign-out.png" length="800" width="1000">

 # The Team